Edit References

 OpenAPI Editor Features

 The OpenAPI Editor is a fully-featured visual web-based editor that supports OpenAPI versions 2.0, 3.0.0, 3.0.1, 3.0.2 and 3.0.3.
-(OpenAPI v3.1.0+ support is upcoming).
 It helps you build the schema of your OpenAPI reference without needing to know the ins and outs of the specification.

 Editing an API Definition